 One of the advantages that we older entrepreneurs have is that we have a lifetime of friendships and business relationships to build on.
 Make networking a priority.
 Ask business colleagues, friends, and industry experts for guidance.
 Give them specific things to help you with.

 Make the most of the latest technologies and social networking sites.
 If you haven’t updated your profile on LinkedIn recently, now would be a good time to give it a second look.
-Check out Project Eve for inspiration from other female entrepreneurs and get support from other members of our community in the starting a business section of the Sixty and Me forum.
+Check out Project Eve for inspiration from other female entrepreneurs.

 Leveraging your network is not just about getting practical support.
 The journey to becoming a successful entrepreneur can be a lonely one.
 Surrounding yourself with positive people can make a huge difference.